robotlolita/siren/documentation/notes/faq.md

 Other definitions tend to focus on specific features of particular object-oriented languages: (subtyping or structural) polymorphism, inheritance, encapsulation.
-Siren doesn't have inheritance of encapsulation.
+Siren doesn't have inheritance or encapsulation.

 More so, most object-oriented languages have a concept of "identity", where you can uniquely identify an object even if it has the exact same data as another